-Auction of Important Jewelry on Wednesday, October 16, 2019 at 10am
+Auction of Important Jewelry on October 16, 2019

-NEW YORK, NY -- The October 16, 2019 auction of Important Jewelry will showcase luxurious jewelry spanning the Antique, Victorian, Edwardian, Art Nouveau, Art Deco and Modern eras by the world’s most prestigious makers, including Cartier, David Webb, Van Cleef & Arpels and Tiffany & Co.
-Featured will be dazzling rings, necklaces, brooches and bracelets set with diamonds, colored stones, jade and natural pearls, as well as gold jewelry, gentlemen’s accessories and objets de vertu.
-The selection of fine watches offers examples by Rolex, Piaget and Patek Philippe.
+NEW YORK, NY -- Doyle's October 16, 2019 auction of Important Jewelry showcased luxurious jewelry spanning the Antique, Victorian, Edwardian, Art Nouveau, Art Deco and Modern eras by the world’s most prestigious makers, including Cartier, David Webb, Van Cleef & Arpels and Tiffany & Co.
+Featured were dazzling rings, necklaces, brooches and bracelets set with diamonds, colored stones, jade and natural pearls, as well as gold jewelry, gentlemen’s accessories and objets de vertu.

 The Estate of Elesabeth Ingalls Gillet

-Jewelry from the Estate of Elesabeth Ingalls Gillet offers a range of pieces, from exquisite family heirlooms to bold and sometimes whimsical designs that embody a great lady and a life well-lived.
+A special feature was jewelry from the Estate of steel heiress, philanthropist and conservationist Elesabeth Ingalls Gillet of Palm Beach Florida.
+The remarkable collection offered a range of pieces, from exquisite family heirlooms to bold and sometimes whimsical designs that embody a great lady and a life well-lived.
 Read More

 We Invite You to Auction!